winstonpuckett/winstonpuckett-site/src/products/lucifer/tests.md

 ### Output

-What would be returned to the stdout were this to run in a terminal.
-If this expectation is not specified, there is no default expected output.
+What is expected to be returned to stdout?

 Datatype: string
 Example: